 Your kitchen is filled with simple ways to save.
-For example, if you use a washing up bowl instead of running the hot tap, you could save as much as £36 a year.
+For example, if you use a washing up bowl instead of running the hot tap, you could save as much as £25 a year, according to the Energy Savings Trust.
 Similarly, reducing the number of times you use your washing machine by one cycle could save you £5 a year.

 Some showers that take hot water from a boiler or hot water tank use more energy than an electric shower.
-But by fitting a water efficient showerhead you can save as much as £70 a year on gas used to heat water.
-And, if you spend just one minute less in the shower each day you could save a further £7 a year.
+But by fitting a water efficient showerhead you can save as much as £38 a year on gas used to heat water, according to the Energy Savings Trust.
+And, if you spend just one minute less in the shower each day you could save a further £8 a year.

 While new homes are usually more energy efficient, older homes often suffer from draughts, which waste energy (and money) through heat loss.
 While it’s not a substitute for professional draught-proofing, DIY draught-proofing around doors and windows can still be an effective way to save money.

-Turning down your central heating by as little as one degree can save you around £80 a year.
-And, regardless of the age of your boiler, setting the timer so your heating comes on when you need it, and only heating areas of your home that need, are also good ways of saving energy.
+Turning down your central heating by as little as one degree can save you around £60 a year.
+And, regardless of the age of your boiler, setting the timer so your heating comes on when you need it, and only heats areas of your home that need it, are also good ways of saving energy.

 Installing energy-efficient LED light bulbs in your home is another great way to save energy.
 The technology has moved on a lot and the bulbs now light up instantly and come in a range of styles and brightness levels.
 We offer a free LED light-bulb installation to customers who take all their home services from us, helping them use around 15% less electricity every year.